ethereum-optimism/OPerating-manual/Standard Rollup Charter.md

 ### Version Validation
 The most important onchain criteria is that a chain be on a standard, governance-approved release of the OP Stack.
 This check is performed by comparing all bytecode for the chain’s L1 smart contracts to the standard bytecode corresponding to a governance-approved release of the OP Stack.

 Version validation is a strict, critical requirement.
-To securely hand over upgradability to the Collective, a chain’s L1 smart contracts must match the release tags defined by [this TOML file](https://github.com/ethereum-optimism/superchain-registry/blob/9095778d45a5066649890ee838f87b27062a0d4d/validation/standard/standard-versions-mainnet.toml) in the Superchain Registry.
-This corresponds to `op-contracts@v1.8.0-rc.3`.
+To securely hand over upgradability to the Collective, a chain’s L1 smart contracts must be deployed by the canonical OP Contracts Manager address as identified by --insert-commit-permalink-here--.
+Governance will ratify versions of the OP Contracts manager to ensure that new chains are deployed using governance-approved contracts and are upgraded using governance-approved logic.
+(BEN TODO FIX)

 For those interested, the code currently used in the Superchain Registry to perform version (and configuration) checks can be found[ here](https://github.com/ethereum-optimism/superchain-registry/blob/main/validation/validation_test.go).
 The Optimism Foundation may, from time to time, update this code (e.g. for quality-of-life improvements or other refactors), **so long as it does not violate the semantic interpretation of the above TOML files, which are subject to Governance approval**.
+(TODO BEN DETERMINE WORDING TO REMOVE THIS)

 ### Configuration Check
 Beyond being on a standard version of the OP Stack, all configuration values for the chain must be within high-security, well-tested bounds, and all administrative roles must be  set correctly.
 There are two main components:

-* **Parameter Configuration**: A set of requirements for the “protocol parameters” of a chain — things like block time, gas metering, and other low-level variables — to either equal a certain value, or fall within a specified range.
+* **Parameter Configuration**: A set of requirements for the “protocol parameters” of a chain — things like block time, gas metering, fault proof configuration, and other low-level variables — to either equal a certain value, or fall within a specified range.
 The specific requirements can be found [here](https://github.com/ethereum-optimism/superchain-registry/blob/9095778d45a5066649890ee838f87b27062a0d4d/validation/standard/standard-config-params-mainnet.toml).
 * **Role Configuration**: A set of requirements for the privileged administrative roles for the chain.
 The specific requirements can be found [here](https://github.com/ethereum-optimism/superchain-registry/blob/9095778d45a5066649890ee838f87b27062a0d4d/validation/standard/standard-config-roles-mainnet.toml).
 Primarily, these checks involve ensuring that the Security Council holds authorization to perform upgrades, and other minor Stage 1 requirements (see [here](https://gov.optimism.io/t/final-protocol-upgrade-8-guardian-security-council-threshold-and-l2-proxyadmin-ownership-changes-for-stage-1-decentralization/8157)).
+* **TODO: PRESTATES**

-A more human-readable breakdown of these requirements, including supporting rationale choices, can be found in the[ configurability page](https://specs.optimism.io/protocol/configurability.html) of the OP Stack docs.
-However, the ultimate source of truth for configuration requirements are the two TOML files linked above, as modified from time to time by Optimism Governance.
+A more human-readable breakdown of these requirements, including supporting rationale choices, can be found in the [configurability page](https://specs.optimism.io/protocol/configurability.html) of the OP Stack docs.
+However, the ultimate source of truth for configuration requirements are the TOML files linked above, as modified from time to time by Optimism Governance.

-The Optimism Foundation may, from time to time, update the[ validation code](https://github.com/ethereum-optimism/superchain-registry/blob/main/validation/validation_test.go) used in the Superchain Registry to perform these checks, **so long as it does not violate the semantic interpretation of the above TOML files, which are subject to Governance approval.**
+The Optimism Foundation may, from time to time, update the [validation code](https://github.com/ethereum-optimism/superchain-registry/blob/main/validation/validation_test.go) used in the Superchain Registry to perform these checks, **so long as it does not violate the semantic interpretation of the above TOML files, which are subject to Governance approval.** (BEN TODO FIGURE THIS OUT)

 #### Role Configuration Exceptions
 Certain chains’ `L1ProxyAdmin` role shall satisfy the Standard Rollup Criteria, without the default address `0x5a0Aae59D09fccBdDb6C6CcEB07B7279367C3d2A`, so long as that role is a 3/3 gnosis SAFE between the Chain Governor, Optimism Foundation, and Security Council.
 These chains are: